mikahama/murre/README.md

     print(normalize_sentence("mä syön paljo karkkii".split(" ")))
     >> minä syön paljon karkkia

+To use the same chunk level BRNN model as described in the paper, you can pass *wnut19_model=True*, however this model might only work on Linux.

 ## Cite

 Niko Partanen, Mika Hämäläinen, and Khalid Alnajjar.
 Accepted.
 Dialect Text Normalization to Normative Standard Finnish.
 In *the Proceedings of the 5th Workshop on Noisy User-generated Text (W-NUT)*.